William-An/Adjustic/README.md

 Please please use the autocomplete on Eclipse.
 It saves both time and programmers' life.
 You can configure the shortcut key in `Preference` and search for `key` and in the shortcut mapping page, search for `content assist` (weird name BTW).

+### Enable auto discovery of symbols

+Refer to [this article](https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/development-with-gcc-and-eclipse) of section *Enable auto discovery of symbols, include paths and compiler settings* for configuring the `CDT GCC Build Output Parser` so that the IDE will resolve the include symbol.

 ## Collaboration Process Explanation

 ### Terminology